ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/index.md

 - Multi-Sensor Fusion: Combining data from various onboard sensors to generate a coherent model of the robot’s environment and enhance localization, mapping, and situational awareness.

 - Autonomous Navigation & Patrolling: Implementing SLAM (Simultaneous Localization and Mapping) techniques alongside path planning algorithms to enable the robot to patrol pre-defined or dynamically generated routes.

-Real-Time Anomaly Detection: Using sensory input (such as depth and visual cues) to detect unexpected objects, humans, or hazards in the robot’s path or assigned patrol zones.
+- Real-Time Anomaly Detection: Using sensory input (such as depth and visual cues) to detect unexpected objects, humans, or hazards in the robot’s path or assigned patrol zones.

 - Interactive System Monitoring: Developing a custom graphical user interface (GUI) to display live robot status, environment mapping, anomaly alerts, and control interfaces for manual override or remote supervision.

 - Environmental Adaptability: Equipping the robot with the capability to adapt its behavior based on changing conditions such as blocked paths, dynamic obstacles, or signal loss, ensuring robustness in real-world applications.

 ![anothervisualization](anothervisualization.png)
-                                                _Another Visualization_

 Our approach aims not only to implement a working prototype of a patrolling robot but also to provide a generalized framework for deploying autonomous agents in structured environments.
 Ultimately, this project aspires to demonstrate how affordable hardware combined with modular software architecture can address real-world operational needs in industrial settings — with potential extensions into areas like inventory monitoring, safety inspection, and collaborative automation.

----

 ## Sensor Integration